billgeek/nova-custom-3dprinter/README.md

 - Instead of setting firmware to invert some axes, I decided to swap pins instead.
 Inverting in firmware works, but I didn't want to reflash yet again.
 - ALWAYS make sure you test your ABL probe on a breadboard or any other way without connecting it to your printer.
 I had made a mistake with my initial voltage divider and measured 8V from the probe.
 Had this been installed, I would've fried my SKR!
 - The power supply I ordered only has two DC outputs, so I chose to use one output for only the heated bed and the other for the hotend heater and the mainboard.
 - The MOSFET modules are absolutely essential when using an SKR board.
 These boards have integrated MOSFETs for the heated bed and hotend, but they're rated at 10A max.
-Eith my bed at 240W and using 24V, that would put me right at the maximum current rating.
+With my bed at 240W and using 24V, that would put me right at the maximum current rating.
 I'd rather replace a $15 module than a $85 board!

 ## Still to do
 There are a few things I have yet to fix: